-Being Smart in Today's Digital Europe
+Be Smart in Today's European Digital World

-Teachers will be tasked with helping students to visualize various solutions and turn ideas into action, as well as helping them to appreciate the value of education and lifelong learning.
-Therefore, strategies will be promoted that will improve internal collaboration, the inclusion of students from all backgrounds, increasing motivation and avoiding absenteeism and dropouts.
+Teachers will be tasked with helping students visualize various solutions and turn ideas into action, as well as leading them to appreciate the value of education and lifelong learning.
+Therefore, strategies will be promoted that will improve internal collaboration, the inclusion of students from all backgrounds, increasing motivation and avoiding absenteeism and dropout.
 Considering the remarkable importance of the project theme and the wide variety of interdisciplinary learning opportunities it offers, the entire student population and faculty of the four partner schools will be significantly and consistently involved in the various stages and activities of the project.

 Berufskolleg des Kreises Olpe (Germany) - Coordinator